pawatsethaput/OpenBank/OBP-Public-Facing-REST-API-V1.0-DRAFT.md

     }

 > This json format for a bank conflicts with the format defined in /banks.
-Do we really want two different formats or can we change one of both of them so that they share a common format? -E.S.
+Do we really want two different formats or can we change one of both of them so that they share a common format?
+If we don't want the same format, then why does this particular information belong here and not in the other api call, and vice versa? -E.S.

 ### GET /BANK_ALIAS/offices